 - To move an existing feature, click the feature on the map to select it, and drag it to the new location on the map.
 Once you click off the feature, the edit is saved.

 - Though rare, you may need to reshape an existing line or polygon feature.
 To do this, double-click the feature to display its vertices.
 Choose the vertex needed to reshape the feature and drag it to its new position.
 Once you click off the feature, the edit is saved.

 - To remove a feature, click it on the map to open its pop-up and click Delete.

 To edit internal feature services (services not available outside your network), you need to use a web browser enabled with Cross-Origin Resource Sharing (CORS).
 CORS is enabled on all supported browsers.
 You can edit internal feature services layers created with ArcGIS 10.1 SP1 and later and secure internal feature services created with ArcGIS 10.1 SP1 and later.

-Map Viewer, Web AppBuilder, and the configurable apps support editing feature services secured with web-tier authentication.
+Map Viewer, Web AppBuilder for ArcGIS, and ArcGIS Configurable Apps support editing feature services secured with web-tier authentication.
 To take advantage of this support, administrators must configure trusted servers that allow ArcGIS Online to automatically pass through credentials.

 Add layer to new map with full editing control

 There are cases when you have full editing control on hosted feature layers regardless of the editing level set by the owner of the layer.
 To access full editing, open the layer in Map Viewer from the item page.